Message In The Music The Ashley Beedle Re-Edits (2CD + 1DVD Compilation) To Be Released Through Harmless Records

 Harmless Records are to release Message In The Music.
 Courtesy of Ashley Beedle, it is a metamorphic album of classics-turned-dance anthems with funk, soul and rock’n’roll-infused breakbeats.

 Though undone, re-stitched and produced extensively, Beedle and musical partner Dennis Morris make it seem effortless.
 There is undiluted adrenaline traveling through the dance rhythm structures, which test the bounds of music.
 The listener is left with new perceptions of songs they thought they knew.
-It is beautiful and stylishly, “very now”; basically, with extra parts played and produced by the pair, the songs sound undoubtedly different, although the timelessness of the original works remains very much intact.
+It is beautiful and stylishly, “very now”; basically, with extra parts played and produced by mobile casino games the pair, the songs sound undoubtedly different, although the timelessness of the original works remains very much intact.

 As noted previously, this 3-disc (2 CD+1 DVD) collection fearlessly tackles a range of styles including blue eyed soul via Ace’s ‘You’re All That I Need’, ‘Radio Man’ by Bill Withers and a raunchy cover of ‘Gimme Shelter’ by Ruth Copeland – all of which are in CD1 alone.
 This disc also features Family’s funk rock single, ‘Burlesque’ and ‘Touch Sensitive’ by The Fall in addition to rare rhythmic dance classics with stellar percussive dynamics, coming from none other than Cymande, Los Africanos, New York Port Authority, Panama, and the 8th Day.